kdoore/1335GitBook/recursive-drawing.md

 ###Recursive Pattern Drawing Application

-The recursive function: `Pattern(length, level)` takes 2 input parameters: `length` controls the size of the rectangle and `level`, which controls the number of concentric rectangles drawn.
+The recursive function: `recursivePattern(length, level)` takes 2 input parameters: `length` controls the size of the rectangle and `level`, which controls the number of concentric rectangles drawn.
 By adding slight random variation in the rotation angle, rectangle size, and hueValue of the fill and stroke for each drawn rectangle, the user can create a unique artwork each time they run the program.
 The hueValue can be mapped to the `x` position of the mouse.
 Using the `Hue, Saturation, Brightness: colorMode(HSB)` allows for slight random variations of the hueValue to give slight variations in the hue of the drawn pattern.

 ### Main Program Structure